shariquerik/flask-inventory-app/README.md

 An Inventory Management Web Application built on [Flask](http://flask.pocoo.org/) used to manage inventory of a list of products in respective warehouses.
 User can move product from one location to another, can only add product to location also can remove from the location.

+I have deployed the app on heroku, go on https://heroku-inventory.herokuapp.com/ to check the app.

 ### Prerequisites

 To run this system you will need :